 Rather than boiling and mashing sweet potatoes, a shortcut my mother-in-law taught me was to buy cans of cut sweet potatoes in syrup.
 Drain the syrup and mash the sweet potatoes.
 It really saves a lot of time.
 For this recipe, I used two 15. oz cans.
 They should be easy enough to find in the canned vegetable aisle.
 Mashed sweet potatoes are ready in less than five minutes!

 Then we combine all the filling ingredients and stir it around and around until it’s relatively smooth.
 Since the butter isn’t melted, you’ll have small chunks here and there, but that’s okay.
 I loved adding in the coconut flakes.
 It reminded me of snowflakes, so this will really bring some mood to a Christmas dinner and for coconut lovers, it’s a treat.
 But, you can omit the coconut if you’re not a fan.
-We used to cook two batches of this.
-One with coconut and pecans and one without for those that didn’t like coconut and couldn’t eat nuts.
+We usually cook two batches of sweet potato casserole for this reason.
+One with coconut and pecans and one without for those that didn’t like coconut and can’t eat nuts.